* This is the Consumer Version. *

 Microscopic examination, culture, or DNA tests of a sample of the discharge or DNA tests of urine can detect the infection.

 Gonorrhea is almost always spread through sexual contact.
-After one episode of vaginal intercourse with an infected person, the chance of spread from women to men is about 20%.
-The chance of spread from men to women may be higher.
+After one episode of vaginal intercourse without a condom, the chance of spread from an infected woman to a man is about 20%.
+The chance of spread from an infected man to a woman may be higher.

-If pregnant women are infected, the bacteria can spread to the eyes of the fetus during birth.
+If pregnant women are infected, the bacteria can spread to the eyes of the fetus during birth, causing conjunctivitis in the newborn.
 However, in most developed countries, infection is prevented because all newborns are routinely treated after delivery with medicated eye ointment.

 Usually, gonorrhea causes symptoms only at the sites of initial infection.
 In some people, infection spreads through the bloodstream to other parts of the body, especially to the skin, joints, or both.

 In men, symptoms begin within about 2 to 14 days after infection.
-Men feel mild discomfort in the urethra, followed a few hours later by mild to severe pain during urination, a yellow-green discharge of pus from the penis, and a frequent urge to urinate.
+Men feel mild discomfort in the urethra (the tube that carries urine from the bladder out of the body).
+This discomfort is followed a few hours later by mild to severe pain during urination, a yellow-green discharge of pus from the penis, and a frequent urge to urinate.
 The opening at the tip of the penis may become red and swollen.
 The bacteria sometimes spread to the epididymis (the coiled tube on top of each testis), causing the scrotum to swell and feel tender to the touch.

 Some women (about 10 to 20%) have minimal or no symptoms.
 Thus, the infection may be detected only during routine screening or after diagnosis of the infection in their male partner.
 Symptoms typically do not begin until at least 10 days after infection.
 Some women feel only mild discomfort in the genital area and have a puslike discharge from the vagina.
 However, other women have more severe symptoms, such as a frequent urge to urinate and pain during urination.
 These symptoms develop when the urethra is also infected.

 Bacteria commonly spread up the genital tract and infect the tubes that connect the ovaries to the uterus (fallopian tubes).
 This infection, called salpingitis, causes severe lower abdominal pain, especially during intercourse.
-In some women, the infection spreads to the lining of the abdominal cavity (peritoneum), causing peritonitis or pelvic inflammatory disease (see Pelvic Inflammatory Disease (PID)), which may cause severe pain in the lower abdomen.
-Women who have had pelvic inflammatory disease have an increased risk of infertility and mislocated (ectopic) pregnancies (see Ectopic Pregnancy), which can cause dangerous internal bleeding.
+In some women, the infection spreads to the lining of the abdominal cavity (peritoneum), causing peritonitis or pelvic inflammatory disease, which may cause severe pain in the lower abdomen.
+Women who have had pelvic inflammatory disease have an increased risk of infertility and mislocated (ectopic) pregnancies, which can cause dangerous internal bleeding.

 Occasionally, infection in the abdomen concentrates around the liver.
 This infection, called perihepatitis or Fitz-Hugh-Curtis syndrome, causes pain in the upper right part of the abdomen.

-Anal sex with an infected partner may result in gonorrhea of the rectum, which makes bowel movements painful.
+Anal sex with an infected partner may result in gonorrhea of the rectum.
+This infection usually causes no symptoms, but it may make bowel movements painful.
 Other symptoms include constipation, itching, bleeding, and a discharge from the rectum.
 The area around the anus may become red and raw, and stool may be coated with mucus and pus.
 When a doctor examines the rectum with a viewing tube (anoscope), mucus and pus may be visible on the wall of the rectum.

 Oral sex with an infected partner may result in gonorrhea of the throat (gonococcal pharyngitis).
-Usually, these infections cause no symptoms.
+Usually, these infections cause no symptoms, but the throat may be sore.

 If infected fluids come into contact with the eyes, gonococcal conjunctivitis may develop, causing swelling of the eyelids and a discharge of pus from the eyes.
 In adults, often only one eye is infected.
 Newborns usually have infection in both eyes.
 Blindness may result if the infection is not treated early.

-Rarely, the infection spreads through the bloodstream to other parts of the body, especially the skin and joints.
+Rarely, disseminated gonococcal infection (arthritis-dermatitis syndrome) develops.
+It occurs when the infection spreads through the bloodstream to other parts of the body, especially the skin and joints.
 Joints become swollen, tender, and extremely painful, limiting movement.
 The skin over infected joints may be red and warm.
 If the bloodstream is infected, people may have a fever, feel generally ill, and develop arthritis in one or more joints.
 Small, red spots may appear on the skin, usually on the arms and legs.
 The spots are slightly painful and may be filled with pus.
-This infection is called disseminated gonococcal infection or arthritis-dermatitis syndrome.
 Joint, bloodstream, and heart infections can be treated, but recovery from arthritis may be slow.

-The sample of discharge is also sent to a laboratory for tests.
+The sample (from the urethra or cervix) is also sent to a laboratory for culture (to grow the organisms) and for other tests.
 Such tests are very reliable in both sexes but take longer than a microscopic examination.
 If a doctor suspects an infection of the throat, rectum, or bloodstream, samples from these areas are sent for testing in a laboratory.

-Highly sensitive tests can be done to detect the DNA of gonococci and of chlamydia (which are often also present).
-Laboratories can test for both infections in a single specimen.
-For some of these tests, urine samples can be used.
+Highly sensitive tests can be done to detect the DNA of gonococci and of chlamydiae (which are often also present).
+Laboratories can test for both infections in a single sample.
+For some of these tests (called nucleic acid amplification tests, or NAATS), techniques that increase the amount of the bacteria's genetic material are used.
+Because these techniques make the organisms easier to detect, urine samples can be used.
 Thus, these tests are convenient for screening men and women who have no symptoms or who are unwilling to have fluid samples taken from their genitals.

 Because many people have more than one STD, doctors may test samples of blood and genital fluids for other STDs, such as syphilis and HIV infection.

 If a joint is red and swollen, doctors draw fluid from the joint using a needle.
-The fluid is sent for culture (to grow the organisms) and other tests.
+The fluid is sent for culture and other tests.

 Pregnant women are screened at their first prenatal visit and, if they have risk factors for infection, again during the 3rd trimester.

-Doctors give a single injection of the cephalosporin antibiotic ceftriaxone into a muscle, plus either a single dose of azithromycin or a 1-week course of doxycycline by mouth.
-Although ceftriaxone cures most people in the United States, azithromycin or doxycycline is given with ceftriaxone because theses drugs may help keep gonococci from becoming resistant to treatment.
-These drugs also kill chlamydiae, which are often also present in people with gonorrhea.
-Some antibiotics (such as penicillin, ciprofloxacin, levofloxacin, ofloxacin, and cefixime) are no longer used because some strains of gonococci have developed resistance to them.
+Doctors usually give people with gonorrhea a single injection of the antibiotic ceftriaxone into a muscle, plus a single dose of azithromycin by mouth.
+Sometimes instead of azithromycin, doctors use doxycycline given by mouth, twice a day for 1 week.
+Although ceftriaxone cures most people in the United States, azithromycin is given with ceftriaxone because this drug may help keep gonococci from becoming resistant to treatment.
+Also, azithromycin and doxycycline kill chlamydiae, which are often present in people with gonorrhea.

 If gonorrhea has spread through the bloodstream, people are usually treated in the hospital and given antibiotics intravenously or by injection into a muscle.

-If symptoms recur or persist after treatment, doctors may take samples for culture to make sure people are cured and do tests to determine whether the gonococci are resistant to the antibiotics used.
+If symptoms recur or persist after treatment, doctors may take samples for culture to determine whether people are cured and may do tests to determine whether the gonococci are resistant to the antibiotics used.

 Was This Page Helpful?